mogoson/MGS.DesignPattern/Assets/MGS-ObjectPool/Readme.txt

     instance for global.
 --------------------------------------------------------------------------
   [Usage]
-    Modify the GameObjectPoolType to define your pool type.

     Create an empty gameobject and attach the GameObjectPoolManager to it.

 	Add pool and config it's parameters in the Pools Settings of GameObjectPoolManager.

-    Use the API GameObjectPoolManager.Instance.GetPool(GameObjectPoolType type)
+    Use the API GameObjectPoolManager.Instance.FindPool(string name)
-    to get target pool by type.
+    to get target pool by name.
 --------------------------------------------------------------------------
   [Demo]
     Demos in the path "MGS-ObjectPool/Scenes" provide reference to you.